Southwest Airlines (NYSE:LUV) PT Lowered to $56.00

-Southwest Airlines (NYSE:LUV) had its target price reduced by equities research analysts at Susquehanna from $60.00 to $56.00 in a research note issued on Friday, Briefing.com reports.
-The brokerage presently has a “positive” rating on the airline’s stock.
-Susquehanna’s price target suggests a potential upside of 16.96% from the company’s current price.
+Southwest Airlines (NYSE:LUV) had its price target dropped by Argus from $60.00 to $56.00 in a research report issued to clients and investors on Friday, Briefing.com reports.
+The firm currently has a “buy” rating on the airline’s stock.
+Argus’ target price would suggest a potential upside of 17.57% from the company’s previous close.

-A number of other equities research analysts also recently weighed in on the company.
-Evercore ISI decreased their price objective on Southwest Airlines from $70.00 to $62.00 and set an “outperform” rating on the stock in a report on Friday, September 10th.
-Bank of America decreased their price objective on Southwest Airlines from $65.00 to $61.00 and set a “buy” rating on the stock in a report on Friday.
-Jefferies Financial Group reaffirmed a “buy” rating and set a $51.24 price objective (down from $75.00) on shares of Southwest Airlines in a report on Monday, July 26th.
-Morgan Stanley decreased their price objective on Southwest Airlines from $76.00 to $71.00 and set an “overweight” rating on the stock in a report on Friday.
-Finally, Barclays raised Southwest Airlines from an “equal weight” rating to an “overweight” rating and lifted their price objective for the company from $64.00 to $75.00 in a report on Monday, October 4th.
-Two investment analysts have rated the stock with a hold rating and twenty have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Southwest Airlines presently has an average rating of “Buy” and an average price target of $60.01.
+A number of other research firms have also weighed in on LUV.
+Susquehanna dropped their price target on shares of Southwest Airlines from $60.00 to $56.00 and set a “positive” rating on the stock in a research report on Friday.
+Redburn Partners assumed coverage on shares of Southwest Airlines in a research report on Wednesday, August 11th.
+They set a “buy” rating on the stock.
+The Goldman Sachs Group dropped their price target on shares of Southwest Airlines from $68.00 to $63.00 and set a “buy” rating on the stock in a research report on Friday.
+Barclays raised shares of Southwest Airlines from an “equal weight” rating to an “overweight” rating and lifted their price objective for the stock from $64.00 to $75.00 in a research report on Monday, October 4th.
+Finally, Jefferies Financial Group reaffirmed a “buy” rating and issued a $51.24 price objective (down previously from $75.00) on shares of Southwest Airlines in a research report on Monday, July 26th.
+Two investment analysts have rated the stock with a hold rating and twenty have issued a buy rating to the stock.
+Based on data from MarketBeat.com, Southwest Airlines has an average rating of “Buy” and a consensus target price of $60.01.

-Several institutional investors have recently modified their holdings of LUV.
+A number of large investors have recently modified their holdings of LUV.
 Mirae Asset Global Investments Co.
-Ltd. raised its position in shares of Southwest Airlines by 19.2% during the 1st quarter.
+Ltd. grew its stake in Southwest Airlines by 19.2% during the first quarter.
 Mirae Asset Global Investments Co.
-Ltd. now owns 73,741 shares of the airline’s stock valued at $4,502,000 after acquiring an additional 11,901 shares during the last quarter.
-Mutual of America Capital Management LLC increased its position in shares of Southwest Airlines by 2.7% in the 1st quarter.
-Mutual of America Capital Management LLC now owns 76,516 shares of the airline’s stock valued at $4,672,000 after buying an additional 1,984 shares in the last quarter.
-Ambassador Advisors LLC bought a new stake in shares of Southwest Airlines in the 1st quarter valued at $221,000.
-Wolverine Asset Management LLC increased its position in shares of Southwest Airlines by 30.2% in the 1st quarter.
-Wolverine Asset Management LLC now owns 3,794 shares of the airline’s stock valued at $231,000 after buying an additional 881 shares in the last quarter.
-Finally, Bessemer Group Inc. increased its position in shares of Southwest Airlines by 17.3% in the 1st quarter.
-Bessemer Group Inc. now owns 2,382 shares of the airline’s stock valued at $145,000 after buying an additional 351 shares in the last quarter.
-Institutional investors own 77.30% of the company’s stock.
+Ltd. now owns 73,741 shares of the airline’s stock valued at $4,502,000 after acquiring an additional 11,901 shares in the last quarter.
+Mutual of America Capital Management LLC grew its stake in Southwest Airlines by 2.7% during the first quarter.
+Mutual of America Capital Management LLC now owns 76,516 shares of the airline’s stock valued at $4,672,000 after acquiring an additional 1,984 shares in the last quarter.
+Ambassador Advisors LLC purchased a new position in Southwest Airlines during the first quarter valued at approximately $221,000.
+Wolverine Asset Management LLC grew its stake in Southwest Airlines by 30.2% during the first quarter.
+Wolverine Asset Management LLC now owns 3,794 shares of the airline’s stock valued at $231,000 after acquiring an additional 881 shares in the last quarter.
+Finally, Bessemer Group Inc. grew its stake in Southwest Airlines by 17.3% during the first quarter.
+Bessemer Group Inc. now owns 2,382 shares of the airline’s stock valued at $145,000 after acquiring an additional 351 shares in the last quarter.
+77.30% of the stock is owned by institutional investors.

 About Southwest Airlines